qtiuto/lua-for-android/README.md

    A userdata named 'cross' is imported to support cross-thread communication.
-   It behaves like a table,so you can just put any lua object to it.Note that userdata is shared by memory copy so if it has a _gc metamethod,error will be raised, since it may induce memory corrupt ion.Corutine can't be shared also since it has it's own lua state, and a lua state can't be shared cross thread.Take care that all key
+   It behaves like a table,so you can just put any lua object to it.

+   Note that userdata is shared by memory copy so if it has a _gc metamethod,error will be raised, since it may induce memory corrupt ion.Corutine can't be shared also since it has it's own lua state, and a lua state can't be shared cross thread.Take care that all key